KIMB-technologies/KIMB-Forms-Project/INSTALL.md

 	- can also be done by deleting all files and unpacking the new release
 4. Remove the files `translation_de.json` and `translation_en.json` in your *backup* of `/data/`
 5. Move your backup back to `/data/`
-	- overwrite existsing files
+	- overwrite existsing files, typically
 		- `config.json`, `polls.json` and `admincodes.json`
 6. Normally there are no changes necessary in the configuration and other `json` files
-	- if necessary the releas will contain a description what todo
+	- if necessary the release will contain a description what todo
 		- e.g. provide an update script